kaada/please-play/README.md

     python setup.py install
     ```

+2. Generate a YouTube/Google API key here: https://console.developers.google.com/, and set the environment variable 'GOOGLE_API_KEY' in your local environment.

-2. Play whatever song you want:
+3. Play whatever song you want:

     ```python pls.py "wonder woman theme"```

-3. If you are not satisfied;
+4. If you are not satisfied;

     List the results, and choose something else.